JubrilOkunade/The-Movie-Database---Dataset-Investigation/README.md

 * Examed the popularity column.
 * Extracted the high popularity values.
 * Looked for possible relationships between high popularity and other columns.

+### Limitation
+It is important to note that the conclusions drawn from this analysis are limited.
+This is because a significant portion of the original data had been removed during the cleaning process.
+Therefore, I worked with a much smaller sample size and as such does not necessarily represent the population.